Hilbert space valued Gabor frames in weighted amalgam spaces: Acknowledgments

 \section{Acknowledgments}

 The first author wishes to thank the Ministry of Human Resource Development, India for the research fellowship and Indian Institute of Technology Guwahati, India for the support provided during the period of this work.
+The authors would like to thank the referee for many very helpful comments and suggestions that helped us improve the presentation of this paper.